This lesson is in the early stages of development (Alpha version)

 The options are:

-• a (archive) to preserve file timestamps and permissions among other things
+• -a (archive) to preserve file timestamps, permissions, and folders, among other things; implies recursion

 To recursively copy a directory, we can use the same options:

-As written, this will place the local directory and its contents under the specified directory on the remote system.
-If a trailing slash is added to the source, a new directory corresponding to the transferred directory (‘dir’ in the example) will not be created, and the contents of the source directory will be copied directly into the destination directory.
-Omitting or adding a trailing slash on the destination makes no difference.
+As written, this will place the local directory and its contents under your home directory on the remote system.
+If a trailing slash is added to the source, a new directory corresponding to the transferred directory will not be created, and the contents of the source directory will be copied directly into the destination directory.

 To download a file, we simply change the source and destination:

-All file transfers using the above methods use SSH to encrypt data sent through the network.
+File transfers using both scp and rsync use SSH to encrypt data sent through the network.
 So, if you can connect via SSH, you will be able to transfer files.
 By default, SSH uses network port 22.
 If a custom SSH port is in use, you will have to specify it using the appropriate flag, often -p, -P, or --port.
 Check --help or the man page if you’re unsure.

 Change the Rsync Port